Effects of resource competition on evolution and adaptive radiation: Results

-The simulations were designed as follows.
-Initially the two species existed.
-To distinguish between them and their descendants the genomes were used.
-The genome of the first species contained zeros only (''000...'' species) and the second species genome started with ones (''111...''species).
-The only resource with the constant in time influx $R_1=2$ was taken.
-Initial gaining effectiveness of ''000...'' and ''111...'' species was $ \sigma_{11} = \sigma_{21} = 0.25$.
-Therefore these gaining effectiveness and resource amount provide 0.5 for total abundance.
-The simulation was held during 1000 steps.
+The competitive exclusion principle is also obeyed in the full model accounting for population dynamics, mutations, and speciation.
+The corresponding simulations were designed as follows.
+Initially, two species exist.
+To distinguish between them and their descendants, their genomes were traced.
+The genome of the \myf~species was initially filled with zeros (``000...'' species) and the \mys~species genome was filled with ones (``111...'' species).
+A single resource with a constant in time influx of $R_1=2$ was taken.
+The initial harvesting effectiveness of the 000... and 111... species was $ \sigma_{11} = \sigma_{21} = 0.25$.
+These values of harvesting effectiveness and resource influx allow a total abundance of 0.5.
+The simulation was held for 5000 steps.

-Fig. \ref{fig_compet} shows the typical and reproducible dynamics of species abundances and gaining effectivnesses during the competition between species.
-The only remarkable feature of the shown scenario is that it is very dramatic.
-At zero time on sees that ''000...'' and ''111...'' species had the same abundance.
-Due to stochasticity in deleterious mutations ''000...'' species or its descendants were winning the contest in the beginning.
-Total abundance in the ecosystem was undergoing small decay due to the deleterious mutations.
-However, at approx. 600 step the strong beneficial mutation in one of the species belonging to ''111...'' group occurred.
-As a consequence this species gained better fitness and very rapidly spread in the ecosystem.
+Fig.~\ref{fig_compet} shows typical dynamics of species abundance and harvesting effectiveness during the competition between species.
+At zero time, the 000... and 111... species had the same abundance, but due to stochasticity in weak beneficial mutations, the 000... species and its descendants were moderately winning the contest in the beginning.
+The total abundance in the ecosystem underwent small decreases over time due to the deleterious mutations.
+However, at approx. the 600$^{\rm th}$ step, a strong beneficial mutation in one of the species belonging to the group of 000... descendants occurred.
+As a consequence, this species acquired drastically better fitness and very rapidly spread in the ecosystem.
+All descendants of the 111... species became extinct.

-During the simulation total number of species until 600$^{\rm th}$ step was not equal to 2 due to the speciation processes (see section \ref{subs_Spec}).
-Number of species was approximately 10.
-Number of species in the end of the simulation was 12 and all of them were the descendants of ''111...'' initial species.
-They had the genomes close to initial ''111...'', but perturbed by the substitutions due to the mutations.
-At 800$^{\rm th}$ step the next strong beneficial mutation occurs.

-Extinction of one population typically takes place much faster than evolutionary processes.
-This picture seems reasonable, one can consider e.g. rapid extinction of Neanderthals at 30 kya \cite{higham2014timing} after Modern Homo sapiens appearance in Europe \cite{trinkaus2003early,posth2017deeply} at 40-45 kya or extinction of south America fauna after joining with North America\cite{david2006great}.
-Globally, the ecological time scale is smaller than the evolutionary one, see e.g. arguments in Ref. \cite{drossel2001influence}.
-The chosen model parameters controlling the population dynamics (particularly $f(x)$), and the beneficial and deleterious mutations reproduce in a good way this relation.